mech78/Homey.Sonnen/Source/com.sonnen.battery/.roo/rules-code/rules.md

 ### 6.3 Code Quality

 - Follow established coding standards
 - Use ESLint for code linting
 - Maintain consistent code formatting
+- Use the common Typescript code-style for .ts files, i.e. camelCase, PascalCase or UPPER_CASE as appropriate
+- For Homey's configuration .json files use Homey SDK style for names & identifiers, i.e. snake_case for multi-word IDs
 - Document complex logic with comments
 - Keep functions small and focused